43 Iconic Historical Places In India To Explore In 2025

 Image Source

 Discover Red Fort in Delhi which is one of the famous places in India.
 Meet the boss of Indian historical places.
 If you consider the top 10 historical places in India, Taj Mahal will always be ranking high in the list.
 Explore the ultimate epitome of love, the Taj Mahal, whose grandeur remains unmatched in history and today this is one of the weekend getaways from Delhi.
 This opulent white marble structure was commissioned to be built in 1632 by Shah Jahan for his late wife Mumtaz Mahal.
-It took around 22 years to complete this magnificent structure that is considered one of the most famous historical places in India.
+It took around 22 years to complete this magnificent structure, which is considered one of the most famous historical places in India.
+According to local legend, it was believed that Shah Jahan cut off the hands of all the workers who built the Taj Mahal so that a similar monument could not be built.

-Interesting fact: A shopping complex and hotel inspired by the Taj Mahal is being constructed in Dubai and is estimated to be four times larger in size.
+Interesting Fact: A shopping complex and hotel inspired by the Taj Mahal is being constructed in Dubai and is estimated to be four times larger in size.

 Looking To Book A Holiday Package?

-2. Agra Fort, Uttar Pradesh
+2. Agra Fort

 Learn about one of the famous historical places in India, Agra Fort in Uttar Pradesh